jason-woolf/DesmosPlayer/README.md

 will go directly to the ending value.
 It is an error to have a `goto()` instruction inside a grouping.

-When each instruction is executed, a message is displayed in the console so it is possible to see what the program is doing.
+> :bulb: Tip: When each instruction is executed, a message is displayed in the console so it is possible to see what the program is doing.
 When back-stepping, the console will show the instruction that was just undone.